rudywaltz/custom-element-workshop/00/README.md

 </div>
 ```

-- `connectedCallback` fired after browser engine read the component or element attached to the DOM
+- `connectedCallback` fires after browser's parser founds the custom element or the element attaches to the DOM.

 ```js
   connectedCallback() {}